ykbhole15/credit-risk-modelling-UK/README.md

 <!-- Optional: Add a logo for your project and place it in an 'assets' folder inside 'notebooks' -->

 This repository contains the end-to-end development of a world-class, AI-driven IFRS 9 Expected Credit Loss (ECL) framework.
-It is designed to meet the rigorous standards of the UK's Prudential Regulation Authority (PRA) and serves as a portfolio for the UK Global Talent Visa.
+It is designed to meet the rigorous standards of the UK's Prudential Regulation Authority (PRA).